Katapo13/Guide-robot-Keenon/README.md

 ---

-> *Link to the video of the robotic tour guide in action will be added here*
+> *Link to the video of the robotic tour guide in action will be added here*.(https://drive.google.com/drive/folders/1OAi7V_XIGeRMT8DFja-HM2gMuJAxAM7c)

 > **Note:** The map created during the second stage was maliciously deleted and had to be recreated during this stage.